directus-labs/guest-authoring/ai-in-directus-flows/index.md

 As Directus already has user management and authentication baked in, AIVenture is able to harness the API to create users.
 When users sign up, they are assigned a custom “player” role that gives them permissions to reach a single Directus Flow game endpoint.

-To avoid the game sign-up process being spammed with fake email addresses we require that a player’s email address is validated.
+To avoid the game sign-up process being spammed with fake email addresses, we require that a player’s email address is validated.
 Although there isn’t specifically an email validation workflow available in Directus, there is a [user invite procedure][7].
 Behind the scenes when a player signs up to AIVenture we are actually generating a user **invite** in Directus.
 This does not give access to the game until it has been accepted via a link in the player’s email - which is effectively the same as an email validation process.

 The emails sent to players are customised by directly editing the [liquid][8] template [files][9] provided by Directus.
 Only upon successfully completing the invite procedure does a user get provided with an active Directus user account and can hence access the game.